-The focus for this year's World Alzheimer's Month campaign is diagnosis, stimulated by recent developments, and potential breakthroughs, in both dementia treatment and diagnostics.
-The World Alzheimer Report 2021 is also focused on diagnosis and will launch during World Alzheimer's Month.
-Through its rigorous approach we will be looking at the role of government, healthcare professionals, and civil society in diagnosis, highlighting gaps, and shining a light on the experiences of people who are living with dementia and their families.
+The focus for this year's World Alzheimer's Month campaign is post-diagnostic support, stimulated by recent developments and potential breakthroughs, in both dementia treatment and support.
+This campaign is intended to follow on from where last year's campaign finished at the point of diagnosis.

+The World Alzheimer Report 2022 is also focused on post-diagnostic support and will launch on World Alzheimer's Day (21 September 2022).
+Through its rigorous approach we will be looking at the role of government, healthcare professionals and civil society in post-diagnostic support.
+We will also be highlighting gaps, and shining a light on the experiences of people who are living with dementia and their families.
+Throughout World Alzheimer's Month we will continue to empower more people to join our movement as 'Together, we can do so much'